Feeling Stuck: 5 Stages To Get On Task

 Here are a few stages for transitioning through the tough spot.

-- Identify: Identify your comfort zone: your norms, regular routines, or strengths in this area,
+Identify: Identify your comfort zone: your norms, regular routines, or strengths in this desired area,

-- Face: Consider the challenge you must complete to succeed at this task.
-Name the fears or discomfort involved in leaving the comfort zone and facing the challenge.
+Face: Consider the challenge you must complete to succeed at this task.
+Name the fears or discomfort of leaving the comfort zone and facing the challenge.

-- Transition: Tackle the transition.
-Find one task – no matter the size – that will get you moving forward.
+Transition: Tackle the transition.
+Find one task that will get you moving forward, no matter the size.
 And jump into the transition with that step.
 Push through the discomfort and keep going, step by step.
 Ignore the urge to perfect.
 Remember, learning and growing are keys to success.

 Repeat this process as often as needed until the transition becomes a new norm.
 You will discover progress and growth.